umts/pvta-multiplatform/README.md

 ### Angular

-I've found that the Angular APIs have a learning curve that flattens out fairly quickly.
+Angular's APIs are pretty darn good.

-While confusing at first, I absolutely recommend them, as other tutorials have steered me wrong in ways that I now have to refactor into better code.
+Angular has a roller-coaster-ey learning curve.
+Fair warning. wrong.  **Only look at Angular 1 stuff, as Angular 2 is almost out and is wildly different.**

 [Angular APIDocs Root Page](https://docs.angularjs.org/api)

 ### Ionic

-Ionic is what makes our app pretty.
-It has little else to do, but it is built *on top of* Cordova and Angular.
+Ionic is what makes our app pretty and is built *on top of* Cordova and Angular.
+Although it looks like that's all it does, Ionic includes powerful JavaScript modules for simplifying TONS of view logic in our app.

 The Ionic team made it easy to do things with the `ionic {command}` syntax instead of switching between Cordova and Angular calls.